 The MSc International Management for China has three components:

 - Elective course(s) to the value of 1.0 unit

 - Dissertation of 10,000 words on an approved topic

 Elective courses are divided into Chinese Managerial Environment and General Management electives.
 Students are encouraged to combine courses from both in order to build an understanding of the local business and cultural environment.

 The 10,000-word dissertation is worth 25% of your final mark.
 During term 2 you will submit your dissertation proposal and select an academic supervisor.
 Over the ensuing months you should meet with your supervisor at least three times before the end of term 3 for guidance.
-The bulk of your dissertation will be written over the summer to meet the September 15th deadline (or the Monday immediately following this date if it falls on a weekend).
+The bulk of your dissertation will be written over the summer to meet the mid-September deadline.

 Not all elective courses are offered every year; please check your preferences with the Programme Convenor.
 Also note that if half units are selected, one term 1 course and one term 2 course needs to be chosen across Regional and General electives.

 Part-time students are required to complete three of the core courses during their first year, then one core and two elective courses plus the dissertation during the second year.

 Those enrolled on the three-year programme are required to complete three of the core courses during their first year, one core and two elective courses in the second year, and the dissertation in the third year.

 - International management - 15PFMC072 (0.5 Unit) - Term 1